tfeb/warranted/README.md

    "monthly" "yearly")])
 ```

 Note that I've used `[...]` which Racket allows, and that this warrants, for instance `/Users/tfb/lib/cron/run hourly` and `/Users/tfb/lib/cron/run -t yearly` but not `/Users/tfb/lib/cron/run -x annually`.
+Note also that this is an old-style specification.

 Regexps are new in command specifications and obviously allow some additional flexibility.
 There is a saying about regexps which should never be forgotten: